Read more about

-Space exploration is an expensive and risky affair, even with the modern day advances in technology.
+Space exploration is an expensive and risky affair, even with the modern-day advances in technology.
 Vast amounts of money are used in the research, development, and launching of probes into space as well as when training astronauts.
-There is also a very high chance that things could go wrong as accidents do happen like the Challenger Disaster of 1986 and the Columbus Space Shuttle Explosion in 2003.
+There is also a very high chance that things could go wrong as accidents do happen like the Challenger Disaster of 1986 and the Columbia Space Shuttle Explosion in 2003.
 The United States is the only country to have ever put people on the moon.
 However, Russia (the USSR), Japan, China, the European Space Agency, and India have all made visits to the moon via probes.

 China has also launched two lunar orbiters to the moon, the first one being on October 24, 2007, and it was called the Chang’e-1.
 The orbit completed its 16-month mission and crashed on March 1, 2009.
 The second lunar orbit called Chang’e-3 managed to land a rover on the surface of the moon.

 India has already successfully launched a probe to the moon that crashed on March 1, 2009, after its launch on October 22, 2008.
 The probe was dubbed the Chandraayan-1.
 The Chandraayan 2 was launched on July 22, 2019.

 European Space Agency